emu-russia/pureikyubu/testing/gba_bench/Readme.md

 They are recorded so that they are not mistaken for verified behaviour, and so that the next person knows where to look.

-* **The real BIOS executes but does not finish its boot.** With an official `gba_bios.bin` in `bios/`, the CPU starts in the BIOS (and the host-side BIOS calls are switched off automatically, as they must be: a real BIOS with intercepted service functions is not a real BIOS), it runs its initialization, sets `POSTFLG`, programs `DISPCNT`, fills the sound registers (`SOUNDCNT_X = 0x80`, `SOUNDCNT_H = 0x210E`, `SOUNDBIAS = 0x4200`, `IE = 0x0081`), arms DMA1/DMA2 for the sound FIFOs (`CNT_H = 0xB600`) and then spends its time between its `Halt` loop (the `SWI 02h` implementation at `PC = 0x348`: a store to `HALTCNT`, a call to its own interrupt acknowledge helper, `BEQ` back) and the BIOS region at `0x2000-0x2100`.
-It never reaches the health screen, the logo animation or its jingle: a 15-second recording of the boot is silence (`recordings/gba_bios_boot.wav`, made with the harness's `--wav`).
-The VBlank interrupt does reach the CPU (the PPU raises it once per frame, and the pending bit stays set while the BIOS waits with `IME = 0`, which is the documented HALT pattern), and the serial port takes part in the probe (`RCNT = 0x4000`, the JOY bus, with 8/32-bit normal-mode transfers around it - a JOY transfer now completes instead of leaving the port busy for ever).
-What is left is the BIOS's own port/multiboot detection and its sound-driver handshake; the emulator's boot ROM (and the HLE boot, `--no-gba-bootrom`) is what boots cartridges today. `test_bios.cpp` asserts what is certainly true and reports the rest.
+* **The real BIOS runs its boot but its picture does not appear yet.** With an official `gba_bios.bin` in `bios/`, the CPU starts in the BIOS (and the host-side BIOS calls are switched off automatically, as they must be: a real BIOS with intercepted service functions is not a real BIOS), it runs its initialization, sets `POSTFLG`, programs `DISPCNT`, fills the sound registers (`SOUNDCNT_X = 0x80`, `SOUNDCNT_H = 0x210E`, `SOUNDBIAS = 0x4200`, `IE = 0x0081`), arms DMA1/DMA2 for the sound FIFOs (`CNT_H = 0xB600`), and then drives the boot animation from its own Thumb code (the routine around `PC = 0x2B48`, which manipulates `DISPCNT` and the animation counter, and the helper at `0x2D5C` it calls).
+With a **valid** cartridge the animation's data really is decompressed into VRAM (682 bytes of OBJ tiles and 698 of BG data with Metroid Fusion, where the harness's own marker ROM - an invalid header - leaves them empty, which is why the BIOS used to look like it never got there at all) and the animation's palettes and sprites are programmed.

+  What is still missing is the picture itself: the animation is drawn as a mode 2 background on **BG3** (256 colours, screen base 23, size 1, area overflow) that is only visible **inside the OBJ window**, which nine mode 2 sprites of 32x64/64x64 dots form, with the sprite palette, `WINOUT = 0x3F27` and alpha blending around it - and the frame stays the backdrop colour.
+The `Disasm` suite and `--trace` (see above) are what made this readable, and the OBJ window had no test until
+  now: `Ppu.ObjWindowMasksTheLayers` covers it and found that the window stamp of one scanline survived into the next.
+The real BIOS's boot therefore still waits for the picture path to be right, and the emulator's own boot ROM (and the HLE boot, `--no-gba-bootrom`) is what boots cartridges today. `test_bios.cpp` asserts what is certainly true and reports the rest.
 * **Real Game Boy Color cartridge pictures are not trustworthy yet.** The DMG/CGB machine boots, runs the emulator's own boot ROM (whose "pureikyubu" wordmark slides in and settles - the documentation image), passes all 61 of its tests, and runs Link's Awakening DX with the right